"

 Shortcut: m7/M7

-Using inversions can be an easier way to identify and write sevenths.
+Using inversions can make it easier to identify and write sevenths.
 Since the inversion of a minor seventh is a major second and the inversion of a major seventh is a minor second, we can temporarily think of diatonic half steps and diatonic whole steps to find our answer.

 Directions: